Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Current Ratio > 1.3

 Return on Equity > 15%

 Source: S&P Capital IQ.
 Total score = number of passes.

-Click hereto add Freeport-McMoRan Copper & Gold to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.
+Click here to add Freeport-McMoRan to My Watchlist, which can find all of our Foolish analysis on it and all your other stocks.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Freeport-McMoRan.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Freeport-McMoRan Copper & Gold.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.